djotaku/adventofcode/2021/Day_12/README.md

 - Need to be able to throw away paths that cannot finish because they'd require going through a lowercase twice
 - Do we need a tree or other recursive way of exploring every possible intersection?
 Or do we relay on randomness and enough turns to get it right?
 If so, do we split into multiple functions?

-After struggling for a couple hours, I decided to look up a DFS algorith and see if I could use that as a starting point.
+After struggling on [this implementation](https://github.com/djotaku/adventofcode/blob/25bbbea180b80fc0b16e170e9108179e918b6577/2021/Day_12/Python/scrapped_solution.py) for a couple of hours, I decided to look up a DFS algorith and see if I could use that as a starting point.

 So if a normal DFS looks like this: